RyanBujold/cart_315/Process/README.md

 - I gave the paddle guy's jump a cooldown so that you can no longer fly around.
 The paddle guy's color darkens to show when the jump is on cooldown.
 - I added some simple ui to show the timer that tracks how long it took to beat the level.
 I also put a goal time.
 This would keep the high score mechanic while also creating an initial challenge to beat.
 - Also added a simple out of bounds checker for the ball.
 If its traveling somewhere too far out of the game, it will reset.
+- I found that it was too easy to fall over and too difficult to put yourself upright.
+So I added buttons that can rotate the paddle guy left and right.
+The paddle guy also now has more detailed collision, making him a bit harder to keep upright.
+- When the game starts, you can jump into the ball and mess up everything before pressing space to launch it.
+So I made it that the paddle guy can't jump before space is pressed.
+The timer also doesn't start until the ball launches.

 ## Extra Credit Game Analysis